currawong-project/libcw/notes.md

 ### TODO:

+- Notice that when proc's are instantiated output record variables use a copy-and-pasted function called _alloc_recd_array() and then call var_regster_and_set() on the output variable.
+These two operations could be combined.

+- It might be useful to include 'allocRecdN' in 'rbuf_t' this would allow proc instances which process records to know what the max size of the incoming record array is at instantiation time - this would be a way to pass a hint to proc's that receive records as input as to the maximum expected value of rbuf_t.recdN.

 - Is it possible to create a processor where the output ports are defined by a cfg contained as part of the processor instance description?
 The current solution is the 'msg_table' approach.
 Can this approach be improved so that it is codeless - as opposed to having to create a processor in proc_dict_cfg.